 - Real estate syndication: a group of investors who pool their funds in order to purchase a property

 - Real estate mutual funds: larger groups of managed funds that primarily invest in a number of apartment buildings

 - Real estate investment trusts (REITs): Individuals can purchase shares in a large corporation, public or private, that operates income-producing real estate assets, the shares of which are traded like a stock.

 If you're interested in building passive income through commercial real estate, a good first step is to select a financial lender who can speak with you more about the types of loans available, your investment's specific needs, and what to expect when purchasing commercial real estate in Hawaii.
 With the right project and financial backing, you can be on your way to earning passive income and generating wealth sooner than you might think.

-For more than 100 years, Bank of Hawaii has been a trusted community partner when it comes to business and real estate in the Islands.
+For 125 years, Bank of Hawaii has been a trusted community partner when it comes to business and real estate in the Islands.
 Unlike many other banks and credit unions, Bank of Hawaii does not feature prepayment penalties on our commercial real estate loans, meaning we're here to keep up with your pace, and not the other way around.